 After the Lorton Correctional Complex closed, 2324 acres were sold to Fairfax County, Virginia in 2002 for 4.2 million dollars.
 The County undertook a comprehensive adaptive re-use study for this prime location.
 In 2002 the Lorton Arts Foundation put forward a plan to transform the former prison facility into a cultural arts center and, in July 2004, the Fairfax County Board of Supervisors approved the rezoning of a 55-acre portion of the former correctional facility to become the Workhouse Arts Center.
 In 2005, the site was nominated to the National Register of Historic Places.
 After several years of planning, adaptive reuse and rehabilitation of the historic buildings, the Workhouse Arts Center, a project of the Lorton Arts Foundation, opened to the public in September 2008.

-The Workhouse currently consists of six (6) artist studio buildings, the main galleries and the recently opened Youth Arts Center.
+The Workhouse currently consists of six (6) artist studio buildings, the main galleries, the Youth Arts Center and W-3 Theatre, Art of Movement building and Metropolitan School of the Arts.
 We support more than 100 professional and emerging artists, providing them affordable studios and galleries in which to exhibit their work.
 As opposed to most passive arts experiences, visitors are encouraged to interact with the artists when they visit.
-In addition to visual arts, the Workhouse Arts Center is home to performing arts, including theater, film, musical and dance performances.
+In addition to visual arts, the Workhouse Arts Center is home to performing arts, including theater, film Institute, musical and dance performances.
 The Education Department supports both the visual and performing arts, offering over 150 classes and workshops each quarter, in a broad spectrum of art disciplines.

 Future plans for the Workhouse include a 900-person Event Center, a 1000-seat amphitheater, 300-seat Workhouse Theatre, restaurants, apartments, Music Barn and garden/horticultural area.
 Several other buildings on the site, yet to be renovated, may provide for other activities such as a Visitors Center, a blacksmith shop, theatre scene shops and rehearsal space, among other possibilities.